astaniano/hat/platforms/webSecAcademy/server_side_topics/file_upload/file_upload_vuln.md

+> Tip:
+> The Content-Type response header may provide clues as to what kind of file the server thinks it has served.
+If this header hasn't been explicitly set by the application code, it normally contains the result of the file extension/MIME type mapping.

 ## Upload file with the name that already exists
 If the filename isn't validated properly, this could allow an attacker to overwrite critical files simply by uploading a file with the same name.
 If the server is also vulnerable to directory traversal, this could mean attackers are even able to upload files to unanticipated locations